itchyny/ChromePlayer/README.md

 ## Motivation
 Yet you can open and play (and pause, and so on) a mp3 file with Google Chrome, but only one file.
-Chrome Player allows you to listen to multiple files without any annoying operation.
+Local Player allows you to listen to multiple files without any annoying operation.

 ## Key bindings
 Press ? to see the keyboard shortcuts.